panosoft/chronicle/README.md

 <a name="cli-run"/>
 #### run [report] [--parameters] [--output]

-Runs a report and returns the HTML produced.
+Runs a report and returns the output.
+If the output is an `Array` or `Object`, it is returned as a JSON string.

 __Arguments__